RyanJulyan/rocket/02_discovery_and_planning_phase/01_discovery_workshop_template.md

    - Considerations for cross-platform compatibility and mobile optimization

 10. **Closing Remarks and Next Steps**
-   - Summary of the day’s findings, decisions, and identified considerations across all areas
+   - Summary of the workshops findings, decisions, and identified considerations across all areas
    - Outline of next steps, responsibilities, and business and technical follow-ups
    - Feedback collection on the workshop, with an emphasis on the comprehensive approach